The Impact of AI on Creative Writing: Tool or Threat?

 Once you move past the "What if?" stage, the real work begins.
 Drafting is a grind.
 AI is now stepping in to help analyze narrative pacing, catching those mid-book slumps or plot holes that you might not notice until a third or fourth rewrite.

-It’s also a great tool for expanding descriptive passages.
-If you’re struggling to describe the atmosphere of a Victorian marketplace, AI can suggest sensory details—the sharp scent of coal smoke, the rhythmic clatter of carriage wheels, or the specific way silk catches the light.
-You provide the creative direction; the AI provides a palette of colors to choose from.
+It is also a useful tool for expanding descriptive passages.
+If you are struggling to describe the atmosphere of a Victorian marketplace, AI can suggest sensory details: the sharp scent of coal smoke, the rhythmic clatter of carriage wheels, or the specific way silk catches the light.
+You provide the creative direction, and the AI provides options to choose from.

 The Ethics of Authorship: Maintaining the Human Voice

-Of course, this isn't without its growing pains.
-There is a legitimate fear of "soulless" content flooding the market—stories that have the structure of a book but none of the heart that comes from lived experience.
+Challenges remain.
+There is a legitimate fear of generic content flooding the market.
+These stories have the structure of a book but lack the heart of lived experience.

 The ethics of AI in literature is a messy, complicated field.
 Critics like Alex Roddie argue that using generative AI might actually undermine writing as a way of expressing the human experience.
 Then there’s the question of copyright: should these models be trained on the work of authors without their permission?